x3rAx/ahiru-tpm/README.md

 ## Benchmark

-In this section we compare the perforemance of the original `tpm` written in bash and this `tpm-rs` using parallel processing written in rust.
+In this section we compare the perforemance of the original **TPM** written in bash with the one of **Ahiru-TPM** which uses parallel processing and is written in rust.

 Of course, the loading speed is heavily dependent on the plugins you have, other processes running on the system and the hardware you are running on.